2 Fußbälle liegen im Tor.

 All research projects regarding the UEFA RGP must be supported by a national association by means of a letter of recommendation.
 In order to receive a letter of recommendation from the DFB, the UEFA requirements must be met and the research project must be approved by the DFB.

-1. Who: Researchers at a university or equivalent institution
+1. Who: Researchers at a university or equivalent institution AND have a letter of support from a UEFA member association.

 Fields & topics: